 If you’re using a lot of conditioner when you shower, you might think deep conditioning isn’t a necessity.
 But for people with thick hair prone to dryness, it’s an essential step for keeping strands happy and hydrated.

 For best results, use an overnight hair mask once a week to lock in moisture and help keep your thick hair looking healthy and sleek.
-ENSO Overnight Restoring Mask is a great add-on to your hair routine.
+A deep conditioning hair mask is a great add-on to your hair routine.
 The nourishing mask contains VEGAMOUR’s proprietary vegan Karmatin™ and works to restore damaged hair, making it smooth and shiny.

 More From VEGAMOUR